leon3s/ntex-rest-api-example/readme.md

 }
 ```

-We can run our project by using:
+We can run our project by using the following command:

 ```sh
 cargo run
 ```

-This will compile our code and run it.
+This command will compile our code and run it.<br/>
 You should see the following output:

 ```console